Publication Strategy

 The validator now checks all seven corridors

-The public `conformance` repo validates typed payload schemas, persisted classification artifacts, mixed-control decompositions, proof-bundle mappings, proof-runner boundary inventory, witness digests, transparency logs, inclusion proofs, corridor control references, control-boundary mapping maturity metadata, the exact-anchor review pilot, and OSCAL projection consistency across the seven synthetic corridor bundles.
+The public `conformance` repo validates typed payload schemas, persisted classification artifacts, mixed-control decompositions, proof-bundle mappings, proof-runner boundary inventory, the LegalLean typed-boundary metadata summary, runtime-consumed claim metadata for all seven current public corridors, witness digests, transparency logs, inclusion proofs, corridor control references, control-boundary mapping maturity metadata, the exact-anchor review pilot, and OSCAL projection consistency across the seven synthetic corridor bundles.
 It also now ships a public showcase builder that regenerates the `exampleco-showcase` summary from the checked-in corridor artifacts.
 The lifecycle pack is public and executable, but it is still a descriptive example rather than part of the conformance matrix.

 Mapping maturity